Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 ![Campaign Revenue Concentration](Images/pareto_campaign_revenue.png)

 Campaigns were ranked by total observed LTV contribution, and cumulative revenue share was plotted to reveal concentration structure.
-The curve shows a Pareto-like distribution: **approximately 20–30% of campaigns generate around 80% of total observed LTV.** Revenue generation is structurally concentrated, not evenly distributed across the portfolio.
+The curve shows a power-law concentration pattern: **the top ~40% of campaigns account for approximately 80% of total observed LTV**, while the bottom 60% collectively contribute less than 20%.

 This implies that prioritization efforts should focus on identifying and validating a small number of high-performing structures rather than optimizing the portfolio uniformly.